 2009 Clos de Beau Pere (Pomerol) offered sweet black cherries, velvety texture, splendid balance and smooth long finish.
 Splendid wine.
 89p.
 2010 Clos de Beau Pere had slightly more grip, more concentration and more depth.
 Great effort.
 90p.

-2009 Virginie de Valandraud (Saint-Emilion) resembled a great deal of 2009 Clos Badon, but had more grip and tannin.
+2009 Virginie de Valandraud (Saint-Emilion) resembled a great deal of 2009 Clos Badon but had more grip and tannin.
 92p.
-2010 Virginie de Valandraud displayed more concentration and more depth than 2009 version.
+2010 Virginie de Valandraud displayed more concentration and more depth than the 2009 version.
 93p.
-Extremely well made wines, both of them.
+Extremely well-made wines, both of them.

 Murielle told me that she already participated a lot during 2007 harvest, when she tried to learn as much as possible, working with her husband Jean-Luc, before taking over 100% for 2008 harvest.
-She wants to harvest late, when grapes have reached full phenolic ripeness.
-That's why she didn't even started harvesting grapes at the day on my visit – they were not ready!
-She explained that 2011 is a very difficult vintage and will need very precise selection of grapes and careful vinification.
+She wants to harvest late when grapes have reached full phenolic ripeness.
+That's why she didn't even start harvesting grapes on the day on my visit – they were not ready!
+She explained that 2011 is a very difficult vintage and will need a very precise selection of grapes and careful vinification.

-I tasted 2010 Virginie de Valandraud white – fresh, lemon grass, subtle, fine acidity, aromatic apple, pear and acacia.
+I tasted 2010 Virginie de Valandraud white – fresh, lemongrass, subtle, fine acidity, aromatic apple, pear and acacia.
 90p.
 Delightful one.
 2009 version of same wine but named Nr.
 2 blanc, was less intense and shorter than 2010 version, but tasted just fine.
 89p.
 2009 Nr.
-1 blanc had great acidity, very intense flavors of lemon, acacia and pear, great mineral taste and long finish.
-Stays in in new oak for one year.
+1 blanc had great acidity, very intense flavours of lemon, acacia and pear, great mineral taste and long finish.
+Stays in new oak for one year.
 92p.
 Excellent stuff.

 I retasted 2009 (already bottled) and 2010 of both Tertre Roteboeuf and Roc de Cambes.